-Just two hours before the entire world found out that LVMH Moët Hennessy Louis Vuitton had been secretly building up a stake in Hermès in furtherance of what the Birkin bag-maker came to call a “hostile takeover,” Hermès' then-CEO Patrick Thomas was cycling through France’s rural Auvergne region on a Saturday completely unaware of the mega-storm that had been quietly brewing and was just mere moments away from striking.
+PART I – Just two hours before the entire world would find out that LVMH Moët Hennessy Louis Vuitton had been secretly building up a stake in Hermès in furtherance of what the Birkin bag-maker came to call a “hostile takeover” effort, Hermès' then-CEO Patrick Thomas was cycling through France’s rural Auvergne region on a Saturday completely unaware of the mega-storm that had been quietly brewing and was just mere moments away from first hitting land.

-The impending attack, according to analysts, “was so secretive and sophisticated that Thomas couldn’t have foreseen it.”
-This is why, on October 23, 2010, just hours before the publication of headlines that LVMH was in the process of making a discreet, yet inherently aggressive, play for control of Hermès, Mr. Thomas was surprised to be interrupted mid-ride by a phone call; on the line was Bernard Arnault, chairman of LVMH and the richest man in France.
+The impending attack, as analysts would later discern, “was so secretive and sophisticated that Mr. Thomas couldn’t have foreseen it.”
+That is why, on October 23, 2010, just hours before the news wires alerted publications of headlines that LVMH was in the process of making a discreet, yet inherently aggressive, play for control of Hermès, Thomas was surprised to be interrupted mid-ride by a phone call; on the line was Bernard Arnault, the chairman of LVMH and the richest man in France.

-The call was extraordinarily brief, made purely to alert him that LVMH would be announcing that it had acquired a 14.2 percent stake in Hermès, the almost-exclusively family-controlled company, in which the Puech, Dumas and Guerrand families held a 73.4 percent stake.
+The call, which Thomas accepted standing beside his bike on the side of the road, was extraordinarily brief.
+It was made purely to alert him that LVMH would be announcing that it had acquired a 14.2 percent stake in Hermès, the almost-exclusively family-owned company, in which the French families –Puech, Dumas and Guerrand – held a controlling 73.4 percent stake.

 Ultimately, however, Thomas returned to Hermès in 2003.
-Following unanimous approval from the Hermès board, he was tapped to succeed Jean-Louis Dumas, who would retire following a 28-year reign of the head of the family business, the one that was founded in 1837 by Thierry Hermès primarily as a leather harness manufacturing company.
+Following unanimous approval from the board, he was tapped to succeed Jean-Louis Dumas, who would retire following a 28-year reign as the head of the family business, the one that was founded in 1837 by Thierry Hermès primarily as a leather saddlery manufacturing company.

-These sentiments intensified even further when, less than a week and a half later, it was revealed that Arnault had further increased LVMH’s ownership stake in Hermès.
-His conglomerate now controlled 17.1 percent, a stake acquired at what Reuters called “a major discount to recent market levels.”
+Such collective sentiments intensified further when, less than a week and a half later, it came to light that Arnault had further increased LVMH’s ownership stake.
+His conglomerate now controlled 17.1 percent of Hermès, a stake acquired at what Reuters called “a major discount to recent market levels.”

 “Nobody knows where LVMH bought the shares from or when,” a hedge fund manager told Reuters at the time.
-The publication noted, seeming to foreshadow the impropriety that was afoot, “It was not clear how LVMH bought its holding at an average price of 80.5 euros, a 54 percent discount to Friday’s closing price of 176.2 euros.”
+The publication noted, foreshadowing the impropriety that was afoot, “It was not clear how LVMH bought its holding at an average price of 80.5 euros, a 54 percent discount to Friday’s closing price of 176.2 euros.”

 The Initial Acquisitions